mundisnetwork/docs/src/rattle-shake/terms.md

 * Submit fraudulent or otherwise improper submission materials.

-(b) Enforcement of this Section could result in the participant being disqualified, the participant’s MDIS Rewards being voided or other actions, as determined solely by the Company in its discretion.
+(b) Enforcement of this Section could result in the participant being disqualified, the participant’s MUNDIS Rewards being voided or other actions, as determined solely by the Company in its discretion.
 Further, enforcement of this Section is solely at Company’s discretion, and failure to enforce this section in some instances does not constitute a waiver of our right to enforce it in other instances.
 In addition, this Section does not create any private right of action on